canonical/rockcraft/docs/tutorials/chisel.rst

     :language: yaml

-Note that this Rockcraft file uses the ``hello_bins`` Chisel slice to generate an image containing only files that are strictly necessary for hello binary.
+Note that this Rockcraft file uses the ``hello_bins`` Chisel slice to generate an image containing only files that are strictly necessary for the ``hello`` binary.
 See :ref:`chisel_explanation` for details on the Chisel tool.

 Pack the rock with Rockcraft